innovation-first/paradox-innovation/content/blogs/nyx/index.md

 ## Nyx

-Nyx is an innovative initiative from Thales Services Numériques to provide our projects with a development assistant based on generative AI to optimize development activity in dimensions such as those explained above.
+Nyx is an innovative initiative from our company to provide our projects with a development assistant based on generative AI to optimize development activity in dimensions such as those explained above.

-Several initiatives exist within Thales.
+Several initiatives exist within our division.
 This makes it possible to address in particular the needs related to security and confidentiality.
 Its architecture which can be deployed in a highly secure environment on On Premise infrastructures within our clients' information systems, or even on Air Gap and Offline infrastructures (without internet connection), without any access to equipment accessible from an external network.
 However, it can be deployed with Cloud Service Providers such as Google Cloud Platform, Amazon AWS, Microsoft Azure, to name a few.

 Nyx relies, for the part assisting in the extension of IDEs, among other things, on the Open Source project of [continue.dev](https://www.continue.dev/) and in this sense makes it possible to control the maintenance of the security condition of the solution.
 It also makes it possible to control the underlying infrastructure and thereby rely on existing infrastructures such as HPC.
 This also allows you to benefit from the functionality contributions of the community, which makes it robust over time.
-It should be noted that under no circumstances is the client blocked by any Intellectual Property of Thales since these are open-source components assembled and implemented by project teams.
+It should be noted that under no circumstances is the client blocked by any Intellectual Property of our company since these are open-source components assembled and implemented by project teams.

 Nyx can be completed with the [Ogma](/blogs/ogma) module allowing access to a corpus of company documents.